ibm-cloud-docs/openshift/ts-worker-common-issues.md

 **Description and resolution**:

 Your worker node could not be provisioned because the selected VLAN ID could not be found for one of the following reasons:
 * You might have specified the VLAN number instead of the VLAN ID.
 The VLAN number is 3 or 4 digits long, whereas the VLAN ID is 7 digits long.
-To retrieve the VLAN ID, run `ibmcloud oc vlan ls --zone <zone>`.
+To retrieve the VLAN ID, run `ibmcloud oc vlan ls --zone ZONE`.
 * The VLAN ID might not be associated with the IBM Cloud infrastructure account that you use.
-To list available VLAN IDs for your account, run `ibmcloud oc vlan ls --zone <zone>` .
+To list available VLAN IDs for your account, run `ibmcloud oc vlan ls --zone ZONE` .
 To change the IBM Cloud infrastructure account, see [`ibmcloud oc credential set`](/docs/openshift?topic=openshift-kubernetes-service-cli#credential-set-classic-cli).

 ## Location invalid
 {: #location-invalid}